 SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

-The handsome 107-passenger MS Serenissima began her career as Harald Jarl, cruising the Norwegian coastline and fjords.
-Extensively renovated in 2003 she was rechristened MS Andrea and began her career as a classic cruise ship, and was chartered by Noble Caledonia for a number of years.
+The handsome 100-passenger MS Serenissima began her career as the Harald Jarl, cruising the Norwegian coastline and fjords.
+Extensively renovated in 2003 she was rechristened MS Andrea and began her life as a classic cruise ship, and was chartered by Noble Caledonia for a number of years.
 In spring 2012 MS Andrea was purchased by our long-standing associates Volga Dream and renamed the MS Serenissima.

 The facilities onboard include two lounges – the larger Andrea Lounge is comfortable and spacious and the smaller Harald Lounge is more intimate.
-There is also a small library with two computers for internet access.
-The outside areas really are something special.
-A spacious observation deck allows 360 degree views of the passing scenery.
+There is also a small library with a computer for internet access.
+The outside areas are something special with a spacious observation deck allowing for 360 degree views of the passing scenery.
 From here, step down to the lido area with fitness room, Jacuzzi and outside bar.

-The newly built covered seating area at the back of deck 6 isideal for relaxing with a drink in hand.
+The covered seating area at the back of deck 6 is ideal for relaxing with a drink in hand.
 Perhaps, one of the best known and loved features of this vessel is its unique style.
 During the major refit in Sweden the then owners commissioned Swedish interior designers to create a Gustavian style interior.
 This bright Swedish 18th century influenced, country house style works particularly well on a vessel of this vintage, providing intimacy and classic nautical sensibility often lacking in larger vessels.

 The free seating Venice Restaurant accommodates all guests in one sitting.
 Being on deck 5, it has great views from all tables.
 The picture windows mean the restaurant is light and airy.
 Breakfast is served buffet-style with cooked dishes available and eggs to order by the ship’s accomplished chef.
-Lunch is also served buffet-style with hot and cold dishes available.
-Dinner is served a la carte and is 4 courses, except for at the Captain’s Dinner, which is a six course affair.
-In addition, there are al fresco dining facilities available and tea and coffee is available from 7am to 11pm in the Andrea Lounge.
+Lunch is also served buffetstyle with hot and cold dishes available.
+Dinner is served a la carte and is four courses, except for at the Captain’s Dinner, which is a six course affair.
+In addition, there are al fresco dining facilities available in good weather.

 For your comfort